tcdude/py-klondike-solver/docs/source/installation.rst

 pyksolve requires Python 3.6 or higher.

-There are currently binary wheels available for Linux and Windows on PyPI for various Python versions.
+There are currently binary wheels available for Linux, macOSX and Windows on PyPI for various Python versions.

 Installing binary wheels
 ########################